Nicole215/honeylove/README.md

 Social Media icons were taken from Font Awesome.
 ### Contact
 The address used on the contact page is real and honey can be bought Monday to Sunday.
+# Bugs
+In the dev tool preview for mobile both iframes, the video and the google maps, would overlap the fixed navigation bar.
+It did not do so on an actual mobile phone.
+Hoewever, the issue could be fixed be easily fixed using z-index.